-The screen is properly set up with a 32 bit linear frame buffer, mapped at the negative address defined by the fb symbol at -64M or 0xFFFFFFF_FC000000 (along with the other MMIO areas at -128M or 0xFFFFFFF_F8000000 if they exists on the architecture, pointed by the mmio_ptr field).
+The screen is properly set up with a 32 bit linear frame buffer, mapped at the negative address defined by the fb symbol at -64M or 0xFFFFFF_FC000000 (along with the other MMIO areas at -128M or 0xFFFFFFF_F8000000 if they exists on the architecture, with physical address in the mmio_ptr field).
 The physical address of the frame buffer can be found in the fb_ptr field.